 (2) The fact that a person has been issued an alcoholic beverage license pursuant to this chapter 6 of the Code shall create a rebuttable presumption that the licensee's sale of alcoholic beverages constitutes more than 50 percent of the licensee's annual gross sales.

-(Ord.
-No. 02-19, § 5, 8-5-2002)

 Sec.
-6-37.
+6-34.
 Brown bagging prohibited; exception; sanction.